Last updated: October 29, 2025

 - Core values: what is right and wrong

-- Relationships with others, which may include animals
+- Relationships with others, which may include animals,

-- Worldview on life and death, and suffering
+- Worldview on life and death, and suffering,

-- Identity: about one’s life and narrative
+- Identity: about one’s life and narrative,

-- Inner-posture: enduring what cannot be changed
+- Inner-posture: enduring what cannot be changed.

-Establishing life goals
+Establishing life goals - research

 Life goals – synthesis.

-This brief overview of an enormous and complex field of research demonstrates that rehabilitation ignores the topic of life goals at its peril.
+This brief overview of an enormous and complex field of research demonstrates that rehabilitation ignores life goals at its peril.
 Many considerations will influence how much time and effort is devoted to life goals with individual patients.
-Still, in complex and challenging situations, some resources must be devoted to the topic.
-The two frameworks most likely to help are Maslow’s five domains of need and the five aspects of life goals suggested by Joost Dekker and colleagues.
+Still, in complex and challenging situations, some resources must be dedicated to the topic.